SASlabgroup/microSWIFT-programmer/OBS_Calibrator/README.md

 **Hardware not detected:**
 - Verify USB connection and MCP2221 drivers
-- Check device permissions (Linux/macOS)
+- Check device permissions (macOS may require admin access)
 - Application will run in simulation mode if hardware unavailable

 **Application won't start:**